Skip to content

 Many object data model features have also influenced modern NoSQL systems.

-In object-oriented systems, an object is an entity that encapsulates both state (data) and behavior (methods).
+In object-oriented systems, an object is an entity that consists of:

 • State: Represented by its attributes (values).